 What would you do with a lifetime supply of Mars candy bars?
 Sure, they'd taste delicious for a while, but eventually you and everyone you know would get sick of the sugary snack.
 Sometimes being a forever winner is not all it's chalked up to be.

-Redditor /u/PiratePegLeg wrote that he won a lifetime supply of Mars Bars when he was 15 years old.
-He said that he received a box of 30 chocolate bars delivered every single month.
-The free candy was pretty great for the first six months because he could share with his friends.
-However, he said that after about a year, the sugary treat became a burden, and he couldn't even give them away.
+Redditor /u/PiratePegLeg wrote that they won a lifetime supply of Mars Bars when they were 15 years old.
+The Redditor received a box of 30 chocolate bars delivered every single month.
+The free candy was pretty great for the first six months because they could share with their friends.
+However, after about a year, the sugary treat became a burden, and /u/PiratePegLeg couldn't even give them away.

-Redditor /u/Jake382 and his family were shown the money.
+Redditor /u/Jake382 and their family were shown the money.
 After playing McDonald's Monopoly, they won 8 EA Sports games each year for life.
 However, two weeks later the company contacted them and offered the family a cash option of $24,000 instead of the games.

 Upon the insistence of the Redditor's mother, who cried when the company told her about the cash, they took the payout.